underlines/awesome-ml/llm-tools.md

 -   [gorilla](https://github.com/ShishirPatil/gorilla) Enables LLMs to use tools by semantically and syntactically correctly invoking APIs.
 Reduces hallucination, custom trained model [weights](https://huggingface.co/TheBloke/gorilla-7B-fp16) based on llama-7b
 -   [agency](https://github.com/operand/agency) A fast and minimal actor model framework allows humans, AIs, and other computing systems to communicate with each other through shared environments called "spaces".
 -   [Vercel AI SDK](https://github.com/vercel-labs/ai) a library for building edge-ready AI-powered streaming text and chat UIs in React, Svelte and Vue supporting LangChain, OpenAI, Anthropic and HF
+-   [tinygrad](https://github.com/geohot/tinygrad) Geohot's implementation for a PyTorch killer with the target to be 2x faster